emanuskript/seshat/DEPLOYING_TO_HF.md

-# Deploying the backend to Hugging Face Spaces
+# Deploying the backend to Hugging Face Spaces (Docker)

-The repository now contains everything required to run the Flask backend inside an HF Space (SDK **Python**).
-Follow the steps below to spin up the hosted API and point the Vue frontend at it.
+Hugging Face Spaces now runs this backend via a Docker container.
+Follow the steps below to build and host the Flask API and then point the Vue frontend at the new endpoint.

 ## 1. Prepare the repository

-1. Commit the recent changes (root `requirements.txt`, `packages.txt`,
+1. Commit the recent changes (`Dockerfile`, updated backend files, `app.py`, etc.).
-   `runtime.txt`, and `app.py`).
 2. Push the branch to a Git remote you can access from Hugging Face.

 ## 2. Create a Space